Having a liver biopsy can be quicker than you may think.

 What is a liver biopsy?

-A liver biopsy is a procedure to remove a small piece of tissue from your liver using a needle.
-The procedure is performed by a radiologist (doctor who specialises in x-rays and scans).
+A liver biopsy involves removing small pieces of tissue from your liver using a needle.
+The procedure is performed by a radiologist a (doctor who specialises in x-rays and scans) or a gastroenterologist (a doctor who specialises in the digestive system).

 Are there any alternatives to a liver biopsy?

 A blood test or scan may show that you have a problem.
-However, a biopsy will help to find out exactly what is causing the problem and will help your doctor decide the best treatment for you.
+However, a biopsy will help to find out exactly what is causing the problem and will help your doctor to recommend the best treatment for you.

 What does the procedure involve?